 If you’re looking to avoid a dreaded fail, then unsurprisingly the hardest places to pass your driving test are in the UK’s major cities.
-London takes half of the top spots with the number one place going to Belvedere with a pass rate of just 28 per cent.
-Liverpool, Manchester and Birmingham also featured in the top ten, showing that built-up, traffic-heavy areas prove more difficult for learner drivers.
+London takes half of the top spots with the number one place going to Erith, with a pass rate of just 32 per cent.
+Manchester and Birmingham also featured in the top ten, showing that built-up, traffic-heavy areas prove more difficult for learner drivers.

-Across the UK, just 48 per cent of the 1.3 million practical driving tests that took place resulted in a learner driver being handed a full licence.
+Across the UK, 50.5 per cent of all practical driving tests that took place resulted in a learner driver being handed a full licence.

 However, the pass rate is showing a trending raise, compared with ten years ago when just 44 per cent of learner drivers were successful.